Income poverty & grantsIncome poverty & grants

 3. Sample surveys are always subject to error, and the proportions simply reflect the mid-point of a possible range.
 The confidence intervals (CIs) indicate the reliability of the estimate at the 95% level.
 This means that, if independent samples were repeatedly taken from the same population, we would expect the proportion to lie between upper and lower bounds of the CI 95% of the time.
 The wider the CI, the more uncertain the proportion.
 Where CIs overlap for different sub-populations or time periods we cannot be sure that there is a real difference in the proportion, even if the mid-points differ.
 CIs are represented in the bar graphs by the vertical lines at the top of each bar.

-In 2018, 70% of children in South Africa lived in households with at least one working adult.
-The other 30% (5.9 million children) lived in households where no adults were working.
-The number of children living in workless households has decreased by 1.4 million since 2003, when 41% of children lived in households where there was no employment.
+In 2019, before lockdown, 70% of children in South Africa lived in households with at least one working adult.
+The other 30% lived in households where no adults were working.
+The number of children living in workless households had decreased by 1.4 million since 2003, when 41% of children lived in households where there was no employment.
+But by late 2020, the share of children in workless households had increased again to 36% (7.3 million) – effectively back to the 2007 rate in percentage terms, though substantially higher in terms of numbers due to a growing population.
+By 2022, despite slight declines in adult unemployment, the 2019 levels had still not been regained.
+Nearly 6.7 million children (32%) lived in households where no adults were earning income from employment.

 This indicator is very closely related to the income poverty indicator in that provinces with relatively high proportions of children living in unemployed households also have high rates of child poverty.
-Over 40% of children in the Eastern Cape and Limpopo live in households without any employed adults.
-These two provinces are home to large numbers of children and have the highest rates of child poverty.
-In contrast, Gauteng and the Western Cape have the lowest poverty rates, and the lowest unemployment rates.
-In the Western Cape, only 8% of children live in households where nobody is working.
+In 2022, nearly 50% of children in the Eastern Cape lived in households without any employed adults, and nearly 40% of those in North West, KwaZulu-Natal and the Free State were in workless households.
+These provinces are home to large numbers of children and also have relatively high rates of child poverty.
+In contrast, Gauteng and the Western Cape have the lowest poverty rates, and the lowest unemployment rates, although the effects of job loss were also evident in these provinces in 2020.
+In the Western Cape, 22% of children lived in households where nobody was working in 2020 (up from 12% in 2019), and in Gauteng the rate was 23% in 2020 (up from 14% in 2019).
+By 2022 the Western Cape rates had dropped again to 13% but the Gauteng rate remained persistently high at 21%).

-Racial inequalities are striking: 33% of African children have no working adult at home, while 13% of Coloured children, 10% of Indian children and 2% of White children live in these circumstances.
-There are no significant differences in child-centred unemployment measures when comparing girls and boys or between age groups.
-In the rural former homelands, 48% of children live in households where nobody works.
+Racial inequalities are striking: 35% of African children had no working adult at home in 2022, while 19% of Coloured children and less than 4% of Indian and White children lived in these circumstances.
+There are no significant differences in child-centred unemployment measures when comparing girls and boys or different age groups.
+In the rural former homelands, 48% of children lived in workless households in 2022, while the rate was 22% among children in urban areas.

 Income inequality is clearly associated with unemployment.
-Over two-thirds of children in the poorest income quintile (5.2 million) live in households where no adults are employed.
+Over 70% of children in the poorest income quintile live in households where no adults are employed.

 This indicator is calculated by identifying adults in the General Household Survey (GHS) who are economically active according to StatsSA's definition, and then generating a binomial household-level variable to distinguish between households with at least one working adult, and those with no working adults.
 The child-centered percentages are then calculated by dividing the number of children living in households with no employed adults, by the total number of children.